Chapter 3: Contingency Funding and Requirements Process

 Purchase requests.
 PRs are initiated by the requiring activity.
 They are used to initiate a specific contract action and briefly explain what is to be procured by the CCO.
 PRs also give the CCO the required authorizations that confirm certified funding is available for the respective contract action.
 They can be verbal requests at the initial stages of a contingency, but once operations stabilize they should take the form of a formal document from the requiring activity.
 For verbal requests, the CCO should get an adequate description of the requirement from the COR and give the customer a suspense date to provide backup paperwork that can be filed with the contract.
 Regardless of the type of PR instrument, generic descriptions should be avoided because they can cause confusion and slow down the contract process.

 PR documents.
 PR documents, also known as “requisition documents,” are critical to the contracting process.
-Without a properly prepared PR, an authorized purchase can be extremely difficult to make.
+Without a properly prepared PR, an authorized purchase can be extremely difficult to make and can result in the procurement of inadequate supplies, services or construction.
 Also, PRs provide visibility into the pre-award phase, so CCOs should ensure they are filed properly.
 During initial deployment, any format may be used for submission of a PR.
 However, the following requirements must be fulfilled, even with a verbal request:

 - Approval of the request by the deployed commander or a designee.